-A gift of low basis stock (or other entity interests) to charity in advance of a taxable sale of a business generally provides the donor an income tax deduction for the year of the gift.
-Further, there will be no gain to the donor or the charity upon a future sale of the interest given to charity, assuming the charity is tax-exempt.
 One important issue arises if the gift to charity is made shortly before the liquidity event.
-If the deal had been consummated prior to the donation, the IRS may take the position that the income is that of the donor and must be reported as taxable income despite the last-minute gift to charity.
-In a published ruling, the IRS provides that income will be imputed back to the donor if at the time of the gift the donor was legally bound or could be compelled to sell the shares.i Prior to the donation whenever sale negotiations have begun, the assignment of income issue should be discussed with a tax advisor.
+If the deal had been consummated prior to the donation, the IRS may take the position that the income must be reported as the donor's taxable income despite the last-minute gift to charity.
+In a published ruling, the IRS indicated that income will be imputed back to the donor if at the time of the gift the donor was legally bound or could be compelled to sell the shares.
+Accordingly, prior to a donation, whenever sale negotiations begin, the donor should discuss the assignment of income issue with a tax advisor.

 A gift of appreciated closely held stock or interest in an entity to a public charity will generally generate an income tax deduction for the donor equal to the fair market value of the stock or interest, reduced by any imbedded ordinary income or short-term capital gain.
-The deduction for a gift of an appreciated closely held interest in an entity to a private foundation will be limited to its cost basis.
+On the other hand, the deduction for a gift of an appreciated closely held interest in an entity to a private foundation will be limited to its cost basis.
 When the interest is sold by the charity there should be no capital gains tax consequences to the charity.

 Certain operating businesses will generate income while held by the charity prior to the sale.
-If the business is not related to the charity's purposes, that income can be deemed unrelated business taxable income ("UBTI").
-Generally, income from an operating business that is UBTI is subject to a separate tax equal to the corporate income tax rate (if the charity is organized as a corporation) or the estate and trust income tax rate (if the charity is organized as a trust).
+If the business is not related to the charity's purposes, that income can be deemed unrelated business taxable income ("UBTI") to the charity.
+Generally, income from an operating business that is UBTI is subject to tax at the corporate income tax rate (if the charity is organized as a corporation) or the estate and trust income tax rate (if the charity is organized as a trust).
 However, dividends and other forms of passive income are generally not considered as UBTI.
 Any interest in an S corporation owned by a charity is considered an interest in an unrelated trade or business, of which the income of the S corporation, and the income from the sale of S corporation stock may be taxed to the charity.
-The client should speak with his or her tax advisor to determine the specific application of these rules to the particular circumstance.
+The client should speak with his or her tax advisor to determine the specific application of these rules to their particular circumstances.